 Brian’s hand was starting to cramp as he was on his third napkin.

 “The final advantage,” Fritz emphasized, “is that a football game is limited to 60 minutes.
 The quarterback is essential to the team’s success.
 Mistakes, however, are made and time is wasted; and when the clock expires, the game is over to both the excitement of some fans and the disappointment of others.”

 Fritz paused, which gave Brian time to ask, “And time as a dad?”

 “For us, fatherhood has no clock, once a dad, always a dad,” Fritz said.
 “This does not mean the clock is not ticking.
 Our children keep growing, learning, and maturing.
 We do, however, have the opportunity to be a part of our children’s lives every day, every week, ever year.”

 Brian smiled and said, “Now I see why they call you Touchdown Dad.”

 Fritz smiled.
 “I think that’s enough for one night,” he said.
 “Let’s meet again next week and we can continue to enjoy looking at how football can improve our lives as parents.”

 “Yeah, this is kind of like coaching for dads, not therapy,” Brian said exhaling a sigh of relief.
 Then shaking Fritz’s hand, he placed his stack of scribbled napkins in his pocket and seemed to sprint to his car.

-This is an exclusive National Center for Fathering preview of the first chapter of the breakthrough book, Become A Touchdown Dad by David Justus.
+This is an exclusive first chapter of the book, Become A Touchdown Dad by David Justus.
 Discover the full benefits of using your football knowledge to help with your fathering by purchasing your copy of Become A Touchdown Dad.